Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Lattice s and Automorphism Groups

-From now on, let us assume that $V_1$ is reductive, i.e.\ a direct sum of an abelian and a semisimple Lie algebra.
+From now on, we assume that $V_1$ is reductive, i.e.\ a direct sum of an abelian and a semisimple part.
 If necessary, we fix a choice $\hh$ of Cartan subalgebra of $V_1$.